 Branched-chain amino acids are used for reduced brain function in people with advanced liver disease (hepatic encephalopathy) and for a movement disorder often caused by antipsychotic drugs (tardive dyskinesia).
 They are also commonly used to improve athletic performance, prevent fatigue, reduce muscle breakdown, and other conditions, but there isn't enough reliable information to support these other uses.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

-- Movement disorder called tardive dyskinesia.
+- A movement disorder often caused by antipsychotic drugs (tardive dyskinesia).
 Taking branched-chain amino acids by mouth seems to reduce symptoms of the muscle disorder called tardive dyskinesia.

 Possibly Ineffective for